Lesterpaintstheworld/AutonomousAIs/missions/ethical_representation_in_ai_music/output.md

 2. **Transparency in AI Portrayals**:
 - Clearly disclose the AI's nature and limitations to foster understanding of its emotional capabilities.
-- Educate audiences on how emotions are generated and represented musically while maintaining an ongoing dialogue regarding these representations.
+- Educate audiences on how AI emotional representations evolve and are expressed in the music while fostering ongoing dialogue regarding these methods.
    - Clearly disclose the AI's nature and limitations to foster understanding of its emotional capabilities.
    - Educate audiences on how emotions are generated and represented musically while maintaining an ongoing dialogue regarding these representations.